sc-ventures/cloudbreak-documentation/docs/cb-ldap.md

 #### Configure Group Authorization

 Once user authentication is configured, you need to configure which group(s) can access Cloudbreak.
 Users (once authenticated) will be granted permission to access Cloudbreak and use the capabilities of Cloudbreak based on their group member.
-The following describes how to create (i.e. execute-and-map) a group authorization and how to remove (i.e. delete-mapping) an authorization
+The following describes how to create (i.e. execute-and-map) a group authorization and how to remove (i.e. delete-mapping) an authorization.

 To create a group authorization, execute the following (for example: to add “Analysts” group):